kjaffel/hhmultilepton/README.md

 git clone --recursive git@github.com:HEP-KBFI/hhmultilepton.git cd hhmultilepton

+# get a voms token
+voms-proxy-init -voms cms -rfc -valid 196:00

 # source the setup and store decisions in .setups/dev.sh (arbitrary name)
 source setup.sh dev

+# sourcing the above you will be asked to confirm or change the default exports mentionned below
 # Decisions include storage locations, these should be set according to the system you are running the code on:
 # CF_DATA should point to a location in home (manivald) or afs (lxplus), same as CF_SOFTWARE_BASE and CF_JOB_BASE
 # CF_WLCG_CACHE_ROOT is a cache for remote files should be on /local/user (manivald) or eos (lxplus).